 Life Solutions, the University’s Faculty and Staff Assistance Program, offers a broad range of tools and services that are available to new parents.
 Please visit the Life Solutions page for more information.

 According to WebMD, postpartum depression can occur in women shortly after giving birth.
 The symptoms for postpartum depression include “sadness and hopelessness over and above the normal baby blues.”
 It can be treated with counseling and/or antidepressants.
 For assistance with managing postpartum depression, please contact Life Solutions at 1-866-647-3432 and/or your Primary Care Physician.

 Leaves of Absence

 Faculty leaves are administered under the Office of the Provost.
 Faculty Members may be eligible for Family Medical and Family Leave (FMFL).
 Please visit the official FMFL page on the Provost’s Office website.

 Information for Breast-Feeding (Nursing) Mothers

 The University of Pittsburgh supports a mother’s choice to breastfeed her infant while also pursuing her career.
-The University has compiled a list of lactation rooms/areas across the Oakland campus that can be used by nursing mothers to express milk.
+The University has compiled a list of lactation rooms/areas across the Pittsburgh campus that can be used by nursing mothers to express milk.
 These rooms have been designed to provide nursing mothers with privacy that is shielded from view and free from intrusion from co-workers and the public.